MPE Emulator

 Input (IN, Z1RxIN)

-The input controller (MIDI CC) type for the rule.
+Click on the box next to the "IN" label to select an input controller (MIDI CC) for the rule.
 CC events that are not matched by any rule's input settings are sent globally on the manager channel, and those that are matched by one or more rules are handled as the rules specify.
 The possible values are:

 Output (OUT, Z1RxOU)

-The output controller (MIDI CC) type for the rule.
+Click on the box next to the "OUT" label to select the output controller (MIDI CC) for the rule.
 Usually it should be the same as the input, but in some cases, you might want to remap a particular controller to another.
-For example, if your MIDI keyboard does not have channel pressure (aftertouch) functionality, but it has some special function in a particular synthesizer, then you can remap e.g. mod wheel events to be sent as channel pressure: assign the mod wheel to the input, and select channel aftertouch for the output, and then whenever you turn the mod wheel, the synthesizer will receive an aftertouch message instead of it.
+For example, if your MIDI keyboard does not have channel pressure (aftertouch) functionality, but aftertouch is assigned to some functionality in a particular synthesizer, then you can remap e.g. mod wheel events to be sent as channel pressure: assign the mod wheel to the input, and select channel aftertouch for the output, and then whenever you turn the mod wheel, the synthesizer will receive an aftertouch message instead of it.
 (Unfortunately, aftertouch is known to have some bugs and quirks in some plugin type and host combinations.)

 Initial Value (INIT, Z1RxIV)